Pressure-treated wood has been the go-to material for outdoor projects like decks, fences, and landscaping for years.

 What happens if you paint pressure-treated wood too soon?

 If you paint or stain pressure-treated wood too soon, the paint will peel, flake and fall since it can’t adhere well to a wet surface.
 If you want results worth your time and money, wait until the wood dries completely or buy kiln-dried wood.
+(Find out how soon can you stain pressure treated wood).

 Why does pressure-treated wood last longer?